Carry a bit of springtime wherever you go with DIY Resin Flower Keychains!

 - Key Rings

-To keep your flowers looking bright and beautiful, spray them with Envirotex Spray Clear Sealer and let it dry completely.
+To keep your flowers looking bright and beautiful, spray them Resin Spray Sealer and let it dry completely.
 It will seal the flower’s surface and also makes the flower sturdy enough to handle while you add it to the resin.

 Spray your molds with with Mold Release and Conditioner according to package directions.
 Set it aside to dry.
 This step is important so that the resin releases from your mold later.
 It’s also a great way to clean, condition, and extend the life of your molds.